Coronavirus Guidance Update 29.09.20

 The wellbeing of our members, staff, visitors, suppliers, and artists is our highest priority across all of our operations, please note:

-- The shop and post office will remain open with reduced opening hours (8am - 9pm Monday to Friday, and 10am - 9pm Saturday and Sunday)
+- The shop and post office are open (8am - 9pm Monday to Friday, and 10am - 9pm Saturday and Sunday)

-- Advice(su) is open, but please note that Union House is currently closed.
+- Advice(su) is open.
 The best way to get hold of us is via the student contact form and we will get back to you

-Please note the SU is encouraging cashless payments and are observing physical spacing, as per the recommended distance markers on the floor in the shop.
+Please note the SU is encouraging cashless payments and are observing physical spacing, as per the recommended distance markers on the floor in the shop and bar.

 For information about how best to protect yourself please see the NHS guidance.

-UEA is now delivering teaching online via Blackboard.
-Examinations and summative assessments will be coordinated online wherever possible.
+UEA is now delivering teaching online.
 For the most up-to-date information you can visit the general FAQ pages of the University’s website, or for academic queries the UG & PG Student FAQ pages.

 What to do if you are self-isolating: